Day 1: Individual arrival to Toulouse

 This is one of the most scenic parts of your journey alongside the Canal de la Ronie and the Canal du Midi.
 When you reach Narbonne, you’ll discover it is flanked by vineyards.
 The former capital of the Romanesque antiquity was the first Roman colony outside of Italy.
-Sights like the relics of the street "Via Domitia" or the houses-bridge with Roman origin “Pont des Marchands" are evidences of this time.
-But later centuries too have left their marks in the town: for example the archbishop's palace or the Gothic cathedral.
+Sights like the relics of the street "Via Domitia" or the houses-bridge with Roman origin “Pont des Marchands" are evidence of this time.
+But later centuries have also left their marks in the town: for example the archbishop's palace or the Gothic cathedral.

 Overnight in Narbonne.

 Day 6: Narbonne – Beziers (28 miles/45 km)

 Béziers has a 2,700 years old history.
 And it is the birthplace of Pierre-Paul Riquet, too, who was the father of the Canal du Midi.
 The alley Paul-Riquet in the center of the town is dedicated to him.
 Béziers is located in a scenic winegrowing region, where the grapes for an excellent wine grow.
 Maybe you allow yourself a glass?